-- 34 All monitoring data, including background readings, will be logged in the field logbook.
-The results of - 35 daily instrument calibrations can be logged either on the form provided in Attachment E (RVAAP - 36 Reporting forms) or in the field logbook.
-All monitoring instruments will be calibrated in accordance - with the manufacturers' instructions prior to the start of each shift.
-Calibration also will be performed

-- 1 when inconsistent or erratic readings are obtained.
-IF AN INSTRUMENT CANNOT BE CALIBRATED TO - 2 SPECIFICATION OR BECOMES OTHERWISE INOPERABLE, ALL INVASIVE SITE WORK (I.E., DRILLING, - 3 EXCAVATING) WILL CEASE UNTIL THE INSTRUMENT IS APPROPRIATELY REPAIRED OR REPLACED, and - 4 the PM or RHSEM will be contacted for further guidance.
+All monitoring data, including background readings, will be logged in the field logbook.
+The results of daily instrument calibrations can be logged either on the form provided in Attachment E (RVAAP Reporting forms) or in the field logbook.
+All monitoring instruments will be calibrated in accordance with the manufacturers' instructions prior to the start of each shift.
+Calibration also will be performed when inconsistent or erratic readings are obtained.
+IF AN INSTRUMENT CANNOT BE CALIBRATED TO SPECIFICATION OR BECOMES OTHERWISE INOPERABLE, ALL INVASIVE SITE WORK (I.E., DRILLING, EXCAVATING) WILL CEASE UNTIL THE INSTRUMENT IS APPROPRIATELY REPAIRED OR REPLACED, and the PM or RHSEM will be contacted for further guidance.
+Key back-up equipment will be available for use on site during soil sampling and excavation.

-5 6.4 DUST CONTROL
+6 6.4 DUST CONTROL

-- 6 High winds and site operations can cause airborne dust hazards.
-If site operations generate sustained - 7 visible dust, a water mist (using potable water) will be applied to reduce dust generation.
-If the mist is not - 8 effective in reducing dust generation, personnel will upgrade to Level C (Full-face air respirator with - 9 combination organic vapor/high efficiency particulate arrestor (HEPA) cartridges -such as MSA's GMC- - 10 H cartridges, tyvex coveralls, nitrile inner gloves).
+High winds and site operations can cause airborne dust hazards.
+If site operations generate sustained visible dust, a water mist (using potable water) will be applied to reduce dust generation.
+If the mist is not effective in reducing dust generation, personnel will upgrade to Level C (Full-face air respirator with combination organic vapor/high efficiency particulate arrestor (HEPA) cartridges -such as MSA's GMCH cartridges, tyvex coveralls, nitrile inner gloves).

-11 6.5 EXPLOSIVE ATMOSPHERES
+12 6.5 EXPLOSIVE ATMOSPHERES

-- 12 Given the presence of elevated concentrations of site constituents that have a low flash point, the potential - exists for explosive atmospheres at the site.
-Therefore, a MultiRae meter will be used to monitor ambient - conditions, and decisions will be based on the levels measured using a MultiRae meter (measurements are - in % of the LEL), as determined by the action level Table 1. - 16 For excavation operations, a Multirole with a remote sensing head will be used.
-The sensing head will be - 17 attached to the excavator arm near the bucket, and the cable will be run back along the arm to the - 18 Multirole in the excavator cab.
-This will permit the operator to be alerted to hazardous situations without - requiring monitoring personnel to stand at the working face. - 20 Fire suppression equipment (Two 2A10B:C fire extinguishers or fire hoses) is to be present at all times - 21 during site operations in areas where fire potential exists.
+13 Given the presence of elevated concentrations of site constituents that have a low flash point, the potential

+14 exists for explosive atmospheres at the site.
+Therefore, a MultiRae meter will be used to monitor ambient

+15 conditions, and decisions will be based on the levels measured using a MultiRae meter (measurements are 16 in % of the LEL) as determined by the action level Table 1

+16 in % of the LEL), as determined by the action level Table 1.

+17 For excavation operations, a Multirole with a remote sensing head will be used.
+The sensing head will be

+18 attached to the excavator arm near the bucket, and the cable will be run back along the arm to the

+19 Multirole in the excavator cab.
+This will permit the operator to be alerted to hazardous situations without

+20 requiring monitoring personnel to stand at the working face.

+Fire suppression equipment (Two 2A10B:C fire extinguishers or fire hoses) is to be present at all timesduring site operations in areas where fire potential exists.

-22 6.6 OXYGEN-DEFICIENT ATMOSPHERES
+23 6.6 OXYGEN-DEFICIENT ATMOSPHERES

-- 23 Oxygen-deficient atmospheres may be encountered in excavations.
-An excavation with an oxygen- - 24 deficient atmosphere is not to be entered, unless absolutely necessary, and then only after following - 25 appropriate confined-space entry procedures.
-These procedures are described in SMS 010, a copy of - 26 which is to be maintained at the site.
-The confined-space entry permit is provided by, and must be - approved by, the RHSEM. - 28 Prior to entering any space where an oxygen deficiency may exist, an oxygen meter will be used to test - 29 for adequate oxygen levels.
-Decisions will be based on oxygen concentrations as follows: - 20.8% Continue Operations - <20.8% Monitor continuously - <19.5% Do not enter; ventilate and determine whether supplied air equipment is required - >20.8% Do not enter, competent person will look for the cause of the oxygen-enriched atmosphere and correct it prior to entry
+Oxygen-deficient atmospheres may be encountered in excavations.
+An excavation with an oxygendeficient atmosphere is not to be entered, unless absolutely necessary, and then only after following appropriate confined-space entry procedures.
+These procedures are described in SMS 010, a copy of which is to be maintained at the site.
+The confined-space entry permit is provided by, and must be approved by, the RHSEM.

+29 Prior to entering any space where an oxygen deficiency may exist, an oxygen meter will be used to test30 for adequate oxygen levels.
+Decisions will be based on oxygen concentrations as follows:

+- 20.8% Continue Operations - 32 <20.8% Monitor continuously - <19.5% Do not enter; ventilate and determine whether supplied air equipment is required - >20.8% Do not enter, competent person will look for the cause of the oxygen-enriched atmosphere and correct it prior to entry